AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 3. Create an **AVD report** against Petclinic - make sure you are in the **Vulnerability Detection** area in the left nav of the UI - make sure the report name includes your initials
 4. Wait a few minutes for the report to create, then download it
 5. You can now see a sortable table for the report in the AVD UI: click on the Report ID link in the Vulnerability Detection UI.
 This is a **goal state** for a pilot or demo for stakeholders who will be using the product directly.
-5. To share the value of AVD with other stakeholders: import the report into a spreadsheet - this spreadsheet would be a deliverable for a Pilot for other customer stakeholders - make sure you could lead a prospect through creating it and understanding it.
+5. To share the value of AVD with other stakeholders: import the report into a spreadsheet - this spreadsheet would be a deliverable for a Pilot for other customer stakeholders - your Azul SE will assist you with this.

 ## Lab 2 - Onboard Petclinic into AIC using non-Azul JVM and Run AVD Report